gmoharram/ecommerce-clustering-project/README.md

 #### Choosing K

 However, there is still the issue of choosing an appropriate value for k.
 I've chosen to run the algorithm with incrementally higher values for k [clustering.py]() and then look at how many "meaningful" clusters are found.
 I've conservatively defined "meaningful" to mean consisting of more than three data points.
 Below is a graph of the amount N of meaningful clusters generated at a given k-value along with the mean size s of those clusters.
-Finally, the rest of the analysis is performed with the k-value with the greatest Ns value.
+Finally, the rest of the analysis is performed with the k-value with the greatest Ns value  (or the greatest amount of datapoins assigned to meaningful clusters).

 <p align="center">
   <img width="450" height="350" src="">